DaveTrost/dave-trost/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-## Future Work: Contact Form
+## Contact Form powered by Netlify

-I dislike the idea of having my email address available to the internet at large.
-Fortunately, there are a number of technologies that allow me to create a contact form.
-This way, people can still reach out, and I can get their email, and I don't have to respond with my email unless the contact is useful.

-Netlify provides [form submissions](https://docs.netlify.com/forms/setup/#html-forms) that can be received in the Netlify site admin panel.
-Their admin system additionally provides [email notifications](https://docs.netlify.com/forms/notifications/#email-notifications) for submitted forms.
+Netlify provides a backend functionality for [form submissions](https://docs.netlify.com/forms/setup/#html-forms) so that the submission can be received by a site admin.
+The admin system additionally provides [email notifications](https://docs.netlify.com/forms/notifications/#email-notifications) for submitted forms.
+Once the form is (a) identified by the Netlify bots and (b) a form submission is ingested, a Zapier integration can be used to send a copy of the email to the submitter.

 I was tipped off to this Netlify feature by inspecting the source code on [Marcy Silverman's portfolio site](www.marcy-silverman.com) (Thanks Marcy!).

-Once this is complete, make the "let's work together" a link to the contact form

 ## Future Work: Use Intersection Observer